-It's a city worth visiting no matter the time of the year but it has a special appealing in the summer, a unique white light, a cool breeze blowing from the Atlantic, long walks along the river, the traditional taverns with Fado concerts, river cruises, and so much more.
-So, here a few suggestion for you to plan your summer holidays in Lisbon.
+It's a city worth visiting no matter the time of the year, but it has a special appealing in the summer, a unique white light, a cool breeze blowing from the Atlantic, long walks along the river, the traditional taverns with Fado concerts, river cruises, and so much more.
+So, here a few suggestions for you to plan your summer holidays in Lisbon.

 What to Do in Lisbon